Calanque de Morgiou, French Riviera, France

 Lac de Serre-Poncon

-In the northern part of the Provence-Alpes-Cote d’Azur region you will find a picturesque lake with magical blue waters called Lac de Serre-Poncon.
+In the northern part of the Provence-Alpes-Côte d’Azur region, you will find a picturesque lake with magical blue waters called Lac de Serre-Poncon.
 The lake is home to a number of campsites and a variety of traditional and extreme water sports.
 We like it best for the panoramic views, it is a stunning area and a wonderful photo spot.
 If you have extra time in Provence or love water sports, this lake is a good choice.

 Verdon Gorge